tensionhead/SpyBOAT/README.md

 <img src="./doc/SpyBOATexample.png" alt="drawing" width="1350"/>

-From left to right: Intensity, the input; Phasefield; Periods and Amplitude
+From left to right: Intensity of the blurred and down-sampled input; Phasefield; Periods and Amplitude

 This is the complete 2D-analogue to the results for univariate time-series provided by pyBOAT.